Urban & Community Forestry 2020

 Landscaping for Wildlife Canceled

 Saturday, September 19, 10:00 a.m. - 12:00 p.m., Tryon State Natural Area (Meet in the Classroom)

 Bird baths to mason bees – how to add habitat value to your yard using the wildlife stewardship options from the Backyard Habitat Certification program.
 Join Friends of Tryon Creek Education Director Gabe Sheoships and Backyard Habitat Certification Program Site Technician Cindy Ellison to learn about creating natural habitat in your own yard space.
 Consider the benefits of the Backyard Habitat

 Certification Program, which is conducted in partnership with the Audubon Society of Portland and the Columbia Land Trust, to support urban stewards and their efforts to create and enhance native habitats.
 This workshop will include an indoor presentation, discussion, and native plant hike.

-Other Workshops to be Scheduled This Year:
+Other Workshops to be Scheduled in 2021: